mongodb/specifications/source/sessions/driver-sessions.rst

 acceptable for backward compatibility to be at the source level).

 A ``ClientSession`` MUST be associated with a ``ServerSession`` at the time ``startSession`` is called.
-As an implementation optimization drivers SHOULD reuse ``ServerSession`` instances across multiple ``ClientSession`` instances subject to the rule that a server session MUST NOT be used by two ``ClientSession`` instances at the same time (see the Server Session Pool section).
+As an implementation optimization drivers MUST reuse ``ServerSession`` instances across multiple ``ClientSession`` instances subject to the rule that a server session MUST NOT be used by two ``ClientSession`` instances at the same time (see the Server Session Pool section).
+Additionally, a ``ClientSession`` may only ever be associated with one ``ServerSession`` for its lifetime.

 Drivers MUST report an error if sessions are not supported by the deployment (see How to Check Whether a Deployment Supports Sessions).
 This error MUST either